Mucc: 15th Anniversary and Six Nine Wars (2012–2016)

 Mucc's F#ck the Past F#ck the Future tour took place in April 2015, before its European leg was held in May.
 On June 9 and 10, Mucc and Rottengraffty held joint lives titled Mucc Day and Rotten Day.
 The two were joined by Cali Gari the first night and Alexandros the second.
 The EP T.R.E.N.D.Y. -Paradise from 1997- was released on June 15, and Mucc performed at the second day of Luna Sea's Lunatic Fest. on June 28.
 At Studio Coast on July 18, Mucc held a free live during the day, and the final of their F#ck the Past F#ck the Future tour at night.
 They held the three-date March on the Darkness joint tour with lynch. between August 31 and September 21, and performed at an event hosted by Plastic Tree on October 12.
 On December 27, Mucc faced Sid in the main event of Maverick DC's Battle Arena in Budokan, where each band alternated playing songs before joining together for the last two.
 Mucc made the song "Brilliant World" digitally available on December 24 for a limited time as a Christmas gift to fans.

 Between January 23 and April 1, 2016, Mucc and Aki (bassist of Sid) held a joint tour titled M.A.D, which also featured other acts and guests.
 Mucc performed at Dappe's Rock in Jōsō on May 1, a concert organized by Toshi-Low of Brahman to help revitalize Ibaraki Prefecture after flooding the previous year.
-On June 25, 2016, Mucc a launched a nationwide tour that ended in September but was an early lead up to their 20th anniversary the following year.
+On June 25, 2016, Mucc launched a nationwide tour that ended in September but was an early lead up to their 20th anniversary the following year.
 After Ken took part in several shows on their M.A.D tour, Tatsuro conceived the Party Zoo ~Ken Entwines Naughty Stars~ tour centered around the guitarist.
 It took place between September 11 and October 9 and also featured Mucc, A9, Baroque and others.
 Mucc released the single "Classic" on September 19, and it was used as the opening theme song of The Seven Deadly Sins: Signs of Holy War.
 They performed at the visual kei rock festival Visual Japan Summit at Makuhari Messe on October 16, and at Knotfest Japan on November 6.